microsoft/pxt-arcade/docs/courses/csintro3/appendix/optional.md

-# Activity: Optional and Default Parameters
+# Appendix: Optional and Default Parameters

 In the [Function Parameters lesson](/courses/csintro3/functions/parameters), each function specified exactly the parameters it required.